USPS Proposes 2 Hazmat-by-Mail Revisions

-to require mailers to separate all air-eligible hazardous materials from surface only hazmat shipments and non-hazmat items.
+On August 3, USPS proposed to require mailers to separate all air-eligible hazardous materials from surface only hazmat shipments and non-hazmat items.
 The proposed rule aims to improve safe handling of hazardous materials in air mail.

-requiring mailers to identify and categorize hazardous materials using electronic indicators.
+On August 6, USPS proposed requiring mailers to identify and categorize hazardous materials using electronic indicators.
 In the proposal, USPS cites the “rapid expansion” of hazardous materials e-commerce shipments like lithium batteries, gases, and cleaning solutions and a subsequent increase in improperly prepared packages.

 The August 6 proposal would also standardize the Extra Service options available for mailers of hazardous materials.

 Latest Civil Penalties for Hazmat by Mail ViolationsIn January this year, USPS increased its civil penalties for violations of Publication 52 hazardous materials requirements.
 The maximum civil penalty for hazmat violations by mail is now $127,525 per violation.
 The minimum civil penalty is $320 per violation.

-USPS can be a cost-effective choice to deliver goods to customers around the world.
+How to Ship Hazmat by USPSUSPS can be a cost-effective choice to deliver goods to customers around the world.
 Businesses that ship small quantities of hazardous materials must have the knowledge and procedures in place to ensure safe delivery—both USPS and US DOT have the authority to issue hefty penalties for violations of hazmat regulations.

 In addition, improper packaging, markings, labels, or shipping papers can all result in rejection, lost time, missed deadlines, and upset customers.

 Expand on your 49 CFR hazmat shipping expertise and learn the unique USPS requirements you must know to ship hazmat by mail with the Hazmat Postal Shipper Online Course.